auspatious/coastlines/README.md

 ### Running a Coastlines analysis using the command-line interface (CLI)

-TODO: document
+There are three commands that can be used, as follows:

+* `print-tiles` will take a config file and an optional subset, and will echo all the tile-ids to the output.
+This is used to create a list of work that needs to be done.
+* `coastlines-combined` runs the full Coastlines process, from setting up raster data and cleaning through to contour extraction.
+* `coastlines-merge` will merge results from the tile-based processing into a single combined file.

 ## Credits

 Original implementation from Digital Earth Australia.

-Tidal modelling is provided by the [FES2014 global tidal model](https://www.aviso.altimetry.fr/es/data/products/auxiliary-products/global-tide-fes/description-fes2014.html), implemented using the pyTMD Python package.
-FES2014 was produced by NOVELTIS, LEGOS, CLS Space Oceanography Division and CNES.
+Tidal modelling is provided by the [FES2022 global tidal model](https://www.aviso.altimetry.fr/en/data/products/auxiliary-products/global-tide-fes.html), implemented using the pyTMD Python package.
+FES2022 was produced by NOVELTIS, LEGOS, CLS Space Oceanography Division and CNES.
 It is distributed by AVISO, with support from CNES [http://www.aviso.altimetry.fr/](http://www.aviso.altimetry.fr/).

 ## References